qaisjp/comm2-report/chapters/30-impl/0001-existing.md

-\chapter{Design \& Implementation}

 # Existing software hosting websites {#sec:bg-api-analysis}

 We discuss a number of the following features for each site:

 - **API** Does the website have an API?
-    - **Architecture.** Is the API and/or website RESTful?
+    - **Architecture.** Is the API and/or website REST-compliant?
 What is the URL scheme like?
     - **Use of public APIs.** Does it use its own public API?
 - **Public access?** Does the API and/or website allow public access?
-- **PWA.** Is the website a progressive web application?
+- **SPA.** Is the website a single page application?
 - **Naming.** How does the system handle name clashes?

+A single page application (SPA) is "a website whose current page is updated dynamically rather than being entirely downloaded from a server" [@PWAVsSPA].
+These applications typically function by requesting data from a web API that has been built separately to the frontend.

 ## Npm Registry (npmjs.com)

-Npm is the package manager for Node. npmjs.com is a progressive web application built using React, which is a "JavaScript library for building user interfaces" [@ReactJavaScriptLibrary].
+Npm is the package manager for Node. npmjs.com is a single page application built using React, which is a "JavaScript library for building user interfaces" [@ReactJavaScriptLibrary].

 The website does not have a public API, so we navigated through several pages on the website and analysed the network requests that were made.